dnsimple/dnsimple-support/content/articles/terraform-provider.markdown

 }
 ```

-To start using the DNSimple’s Terraform Provider, we will have to configure it properly first.
+To start using the DNSimple's Terraform Provider, we will have to configure it properly first.

 The DNSimple API v2 token must be provided in the token part of the provider's configuration
 (for more information on obtaining your token, please refer to